PDF(1.0 MB) View with Adobe Reader on a variety of devices

 Updated:December 13, 2018

-• Provides Internet access to guests through an open connection • Traffic on the guest network is kept separate from the business network • Wireless access for each guest is isolated to prevent guests from communicating with one another over the network.
+• Internet access to guests through an open connection • Traffic on the guest network kept separate from the business network • Wireless access for each guest isolated to prevent guests from communicating with one another over the network

-Combining the Inter-VLAN routing provided by a Cisco RV router with the wireless SSID isolation feature provided in a Cisco small business wireless access point offers a simple and secure solution for guest access on any existing Cisco small business network at no additional cost.
+Combining Inter-VLAN routing on a Cisco RV router with the wireless SSID isolation feature on a Cisco small business wireless access point, creates a simple and secure solution for guest access on any existing Cisco small business network at no additional cost.

 Wireless SSID Isolation

-The IEEE 802.1Q standard is used to handle transferring traffic from multiple VLANs over a single link (the “trunk”).
+The IEEE 802.1Q standard is used to handle traffic from multiple VLANs over a single link and is often referred to as a trunk.
 When a packet is marked as “tagged”, it will be sent over the link with identifying information allowing the receiving end to identify which VLAN it belongs to.
 “Untagged” traffic is sent over the link with no identifying information.
 Traffic marked “Excluded” is not allowed to cross the link.

 Note: The WAP371 requires an 802.3at compliant power source if it is to be powered over an Ethernet cable.
 This is available in all Cisco PoE+ switches or through the use of an 802.3at PoE injector.

 For our scenario, we will have the WAN port of our RV130 plugged in to our broadband Internet connection, and Port 1 on the RV 130 plugged in to port G9 of our SG300.
 We will also have Port 1 on our SG300 plugged in to the Ethernet port of our WAP371.
 We will be using the 5GHz band on the WAP371 in order to take advantage of the higher bandwidth.

 Adding and Configuring a Guest Access VLAN on the RV130